tx13al/COSC4P02D32023Winter/README.md

 Please refer to the user manuals either on GitHub or within the application for how to use the application.

 ## Credits
+For the database:
+- https://yfujiki.medium.com/how-to-store-use-sensitive-information-in-android-development-bc352892ece7 for how to secure database credentials
+- https://medium.com/cyber-explorer/how-to-connect-an-android-project-to-a-postgresql-database-663cb0f5ba19 for how to set-up JDBC
+- https://stackoverflow.com/questions/16666619/postgresql-connection-with-database-in-java-fail for troubleshooting JDBC connection issues

 ## License
+N/A